pkantue/molomolotech/Marula_Bytes/ShowNotes/The fight for Africa Stolen Treasures.md

 *Footage from the "Dahomey" documentary of the royal treasures finally arriving home.*

 **Narrator (V.O.):**
 "*Dahomey* shows us what true restitution can look like—when treasures are finally returned to their rightful owners.
 But it’s just one story in a larger struggle.
 Technology can help bridge the gap, but it’s only a tool.
-Real change will come when colonial powers stop resisting and start recognizing the value of cultural justice."
+Real change will come when colonial powers stop resisting and start recognizing the value of cultural justice, thereby creating a new African narrative."

 ---